Join our Living with Mammals survey

 Many of Britain’s mammals are under threat, but by recording sightings of these species you can help protect their future. #LivingWithMammals

-This survey, run by People’s Trust for Endangered Species (PTES), starts on the 30th March 2020 and runs through to the 28th June.
+This survey, run by People’s Trust for Endangered Species (PTES), starts on Monday 31st August 2020 and runs through to Sunday 29th November, and is the first time it’s ever run during the autumn.
 You can chose any green space to survey, whether it’s a garden, allotment, local park or village green, but the site must be within 200 metres of a building.
 To take part, all you have to do is record the mammals you see each week and any signs they might leave behind, such as footprints or droppings.
 Please check the current government guidelines to help you decide if it is appropriate and safe for you to visit public green spaces during the COVID-19 outbreak.